 Don’t get over-lawyered.

 In other words, one size does not fit all so don’t get mired down by endless legal roadblocks.
 Startups don’t need the same things that large, established companies need, and priorities vary by business type, industry and other factors.
-Work with an expert who understands every stage in your lifecycle and can help you apply just the right amount of legal strategy every step of the way.
+For startup success, work with an expert who understands every stage in your lifecycle and can help you apply just the right amount of legal strategy every step of the way.

 Kevin Gibson is a corporate partner at Koenig, Oelsner, Taylor, Schoenfeld & Gaddis PC (KO Law Firm), an innovative corporate and commercial law firm with a team of experienced lawyers and a practical, efficient, business-focused approach.
 Founded in 2003 on the philosophy that a different approach delivers better value, our business-first legal and industry expertise helps established brands and emerging companies achieve meaningful business outcomes.
 KO is headquartered in Denver and Boulder, Colo., and serves the software and SaaS, retail and manufacturing, professional services, energy, food, beverage and consumer goods, eCommerce and internet, healthcare and life science and ancillary cannabis industries.
 Reach Kevin at firstname.lastname@example.org.